cincibrainlab/autocleaneeg-view/CONTRIBUTING.md

-# Contributing to AutoClean-View
+# Contributing to AutoCleanEEG-View

-Thank you for considering contributing to AutoClean-View!
+Thank you for considering contributing to AutoCleanEEG-View!
 Here's how you can help improve this project.

 ## Development Setup